How to choose a swim school

 The facilities on offer should be comfortable for all of the family.
 Swim schools with family friendly change rooms, clean amenities, easy access for prams and comfortable air temperatures will add to a far more enjoyable experience.

 You want room for your child to grow in a learn to swim program, as they get stronger in confidence and technique.
 Take a look at the levels on offer at the swim school, because some do not cater to all ages and skill levels.
-Also, explore the options that are (or aren’t) available for your child to progress to the next level.
 Ask if your child will be reviewed at fixed intervals such as school holidays, or if they are able to progress at any time.

-Ask the swim school about their class sizes.
-Classes with smaller swimmer to teacher ratios will allow each child to receive more focus and attention.
-Although each child is unique, good swim schools will also ensure that classes are grouped in a way that children are at a similar level of development.
+Good swim schools will ensure that classes are grouped in a way that children are at a similar level of development.
 This way, all kids are not pushed ahead if not ready, or held back from progressing.

 Learning to swim should be an amazing experience for the whole family!
 You should always feel like you are stepping into a friendly and welcoming environment.

 Good teachers bring out the best in kids.
-Look for qualified teachers who are dedicated to the best outcomes for the children they teach.
+Look for qualified teachers who are energetic and engaging teachers with a passion for water safety and educating little ones on how to swim.
 A good swim school will not only teach an industry relevant program, they will also teach consistently, no matter who is leading a class.